 A daringly entertaining debut about the nature of a good life, and a good death

 Dr James Darke has expelled himself from the world.
-He writes compulsively in his ‘coming of old age’ journal; he eats little, drinks and smokes a lot.
-Meditating on what he has lost - the loves of his life, both dead and alive - he tries to console himself with the wisdom of the great thinkers and poets, yet finds nothing but disappointment.
-But cracks of light appear in his carefully managed darkness; he begins to emerge from his self-imposed exile, drawn by the tender, bruised filaments of love for his daughter and grandson.
+He writes compulsively in his ‘coming of old age’ journal; he eats little, drinks and smokes a lot; he tries to console himself with the wisdom of the great thinkers and poets, yet finds nothing but disappointment.
+But cracks of light start to appear in his carefully managed darkness - the tender, bruised filaments of love for his daughter and grandson.

 See more reviews

 “Makes for dark, thrilling reading … In James Darke, Gekoski has created a powerful, raging voice”

-Rick Gekoski is a writer, rare-book dealer and academic.
+Rick Gekoski is a writer, rare-book dealer and former academic.
 He has written several widely praised non-fiction books including Staying Up, Tolkien’s Gown, Outside of a Dog and Lost, Stolen or Shredded.
 This is his first novel.

-In 2005 he was one of the judges for the Man Booker Prize, and was then Chair of the judges for the Man Booker International Prize 2011.
-He teaches creative non-fiction for the Arvon Foundation, and sits on their Development Board.
-In 2010 he was elected a Trustee of English PEN.
+In 2005 he was one of the judges for the Man Booker Prize, and was then chair of the judges for the Man Booker International Prize 2011.
+He teaches creative non-fiction for the Arvon Foundation and sits on their Development Board.
+In 2014 he was elected a Lifetime Honorary Vice-President of English PEN.